specs-feup/specs-hw/doc/README.md

 If you do not wish to use the script, or require the individual steps per architecture, untar the *binutils-2_35.tar.gz*, *gcc-10_2.tar.gz*, and *newlib-3_3_0.tar.gz*, and follow the next sections.
 As with typical gcc builds, the process involves building binutils, a first stage bootstrap gcc, newlib (alternatively glibc), and the final gcc suite.

+Our most tested build enviroment was Ubuntu 20.4.

 ## Build Flow for MicroBlaze and aarch64

 ### Setup for MicroBlaze